-With 3PL logistics providers like ShipBob, DTC brands and other shippers can identify where they should store their inventory, which helps them reduce their shipping and fulfillment costs.
+With 3PL logistics providers like ShipBob, DTC brands and other shippers can identify where they should store their inventory, which helps them reduce their shipping and fulfilment costs.

-Ample Foods, a San Francisco-based meal replacement company, was able to reduce its shipping and fulfillment costs by offering a higher percentage of its customers with 2-day shipping with ShipBob.
+Ample Foods, a San Francisco-based meal replacement company, was able to reduce its shipping and fulfilment costs by offering a higher percentage of its customers with 2-day shipping with ShipBob.

 Pablo Gabatto, Business Operations Manager at Ample Foods

 DTC brands have gotten used to seeing key metrics associated with their websites, marketing, and customer retention in an instant.
 Digital logistics helps them do the same for their supply chains.

 Brands like Superspeed Golf, LLC value the logistics data they have instant access to with 3PL partners like ShipBob.